universalbasket/sdk/README.md

  - `name`: Then name of the page.
  - `route`: The route of the page (appears after a `#` in the URL).
  - `title`: The title of the page, rendered in the layout.
- - `sections`: An array of section specfications.
+ - `sections`: An array of section specifications.

 Sections are composed of the fields: